RWS/studio-api-docs/apiconcepts/core/defining_an_extension_point.md

 This simple interface contains one method, SendMessage, to be called by the host application to send the message.

 Extension points can also define validation functionality which is used by the framework at compile-time to validate its extensions.
-In the example, tye extension point checks whether the extension implements the IMessageTransmitter interface.
-If an extension ndoes not implement this interface, an error will be generated at compile time.
+In the example, the extension point checks whether the extension implements the IMessageTransmitter interface.
+If an extension does not implement this interface, an error will be generated at compile time.
 For more information on extension validation see Compile-time Validation.

 We define both the `MessageTransmitterAttribute` and the interface in an assembly, called `ExtensionPointDefinitions`, so it can be references by the host applications and by plug-in assemblies.

 Next, we can start creating an extension that targets our new extension point in [Creating Extensions](creating_extensions.md).

-> [!NOTE]
-> This content may be out-of-date.
-To check the latest information on this topic, inspect the libraries using the Visual Studio Object Browser.